 Today is April 15 and the Navigate the Chaos question to consider is “how often do you pivot?”
 Successful American writer William A. Ward noted “The pessimist complains about the wind; the optimist expects it to change; and the realist adjusts the sail.”
-Those navigating the chaos are realists and make the necessary adjustments to pivot in order to translate their dreams into realities.
+Those navigating the chaos and practicing the art of living well are realists and make the necessary adjustments to pivot to translate their dreams into realities.

 “Multipliers ask the questions that challenge the fundamental assumptions in an organization and disrupt the prevailing logic.”
 Such disruption often provides the catalyst the organization needs to pivot.
 Multipliers place a priority on leveraging and growing the intelligence of others.
 Diminishers, on the other hand, fail to ask questions and have a strong need to demonstrate that they are the smartest person in the room.
 Diminishers are stuck in the past, cling to cognitive inertia, and are thus, unable to pivot.
 If you are a leader or manager, or hope to be one day, you should consider asking yourself: ‘do I want to be a multiplier or a diminisher?’

 Individuals pivot just as much as organizations.
 As PayScale noted in 2019 “The era of staying with one organization from graduation to retirement is over.
 The evidence suggests people change jobs quite often.
 Workers born between 1957 and 1964, for example, held an average of 11.9 jobs between the ages of 18 to 50, according to the Bureau of Labor Statistics (BLS).
 And, younger workers seem even more keen to switch jobs frequently.
 When the global staffing firm Robert Half polled professionals of all ages with college degrees, they found that 64 percent think that changing roles every few years can be beneficial.
 Respondents named a higher salary as the biggest potential perk.